ishimwezachee/hello-react-front-end/README.md

-# hello-rails-back-end
+# hello-react-front-end
-This is a simple project that provide greetings as an api that will be connected to react front end project
+This is a simple project that provide random greetings in browser

 ## Built With